The history of the Voynich MS is described in three parts, on three pages:

 In this section I will refer to 'the author' as if it were a single person.
 This is not necessarily true, but it is done for convenience and readability.
 The question about the number of authors is discussed further below.

-The Voynich MS is made of parchment, but not vellum in the strict sense (1).
-The limp parchment cover was added at a much later date and is not part of the original MS. De Ricci (2) states that the limp vellum cover and the paper end leaves of the MS were added in the 16th Cenury.
-The quality of the parchment is quite good, but not top rated, i.e. not like the parchment used in expensive books made for rich clients (such as books of hours).
+The Voynich MS is written on parchment, but not vellum in the strict sense (1).
+The limp vellum cover was added at a much later date and is not part of the original MS. De Ricci (1937) (2) states that the limp vellum cover and the paper end leaves of the MS were added in the 16th Cenury.
+The quality of the parchment of the pages is quite good, but not top rated, i.e. not like the parchment used in expensive books made for rich clients (such as books of hours).
 Also the edges of the skins were used, as some folios show concave outlines which are from the edges of the skin.
 Folios with holes were equally used, and in some places stiches, applies during the parchment production process (stretching), are still visible.
 These minor deficiencies are quite common in parchment codices.
-Parchment was a relatively expensive material, but top rated vellum was very expensive indeed.
+Parchment was a relatively expensive material, but top rated vellum (e.g. uterine velum) was very expensive indeed.

 At the same time, the McCrone institute analysed the inks and the pigments used for the writing and painting of the MS respectively.
-Detailed results from this analysis are not yet publicly available, but it was stated that there were only minor variations of the ink composition throughout the manuscript, and iron gall ink was used everywhere.
+A detailed report of this analysis has been made available (4), and to summarise here, it was stated that there were only minor variations of the ink composition throughout the manuscript, and iron gall ink was used everywhere.
 The pigments were based on ground minerals of high quality, for which recipes existed since the middle ages.
 There was no sign of any constituent which was inconsistent with the radiocarbon dating of the parchment.
-The pigments were also considered to have been expensive.
+The pigments were also considered to have been moderately expensive.

-The above paints a picture of an origin of the MS in the 1400-1450 time frame, so the first half of the 15th century.
-It is not impossible, but it would have been quite unusual, for the parchment to remain unused for a long time.
+The above places the origin of the MS in the first half of the 15th century.
+It is not impossible, but it would have been quite unusual, for the parchment to have remained unused for a long time.
 The writing materials would not have been affordable for most common people, but are also below the level of what would have been used for a commission by a rich client.

-Before this scientific dating there have been long debates deriving from an observation by the botanist Hugh O'Neill of the Catholic University, who identified one plant drawing with the American Sunflower, not seen in Europe before 1493 (3).
-This plant identification is by no means certain.
+Before this scientific dating there have been long debates deriving from an observation by the botanist Hugh O'Neill of the Catholic University, who identified two new wold species in the herbal drawings, in particular the a Sunflower, not seen in Europe before 1493 (5).
+This identification is by no means certain.

 This section analyses the sequence in which the MS may have been created.
 In several points it is quite speculative.
 Not all researchers agree on all points here, and I will try to represent alternative views fairly.